ACTCollaboration/zCluster/README.md

-# zCluster

-A code for measuring galaxy cluster photometric redshifts.
-For details of the algorithm, its performance, and the output of the code, refer to [Hilton et al. 2017](http://adsabs.harvard.edu/abs/2017arXiv170905600H).
+zCluster is a code for measuring galaxy cluster photometric redshifts.
+For details of the algorithm, its performance, and the output of the code, refer to [Hilton et al. (2018)](http://adsabs.harvard.edu/abs/2017arXiv170905600H).

-zCluster has built-in support for querying large photometric surveys - currently:
+It has built-in support for querying large photometric surveys - currently:

 * SDSS (DR7 - DR12)
 * SDSS Stripe 82 (from SDSS DR7)
 * CFHTLenS
-* PS1 (DR1; experimental!)
+* PS1 (DR1)
-* DECaLS (DR3; experimental!)
+* DECaLS (DR7)
+* DES (DR1 and Y3)

-The code has only been tested on SDSS, S82, and CFHTLenS ([see the paper](http://adsabs.harvard.edu/abs/2017arXiv170905600H)); PS1 and DECaLS are work in progress.
+The [published paper](http://adsabs.harvard.edu/abs/2017arXiv170905600H) shows results based on SDSS, S82, and CFHTLenS only.
+The other surveys listed above are work in progress (so use with caution; PS1 in particular is problematic).

-zCluster can also run on user supplied .fits table photometric catalogs, provided that they have columns named `ID`, `RADeg`, `decDeg`, and magnitude column names in the form `u_MAG_AUTO`, `u_MAGERR_AUTO` etc..
+zCluster can also run on user-supplied .fits table photometric catalogs, provided that they have columns named `ID`, `RADeg`, `decDeg`, and magnitude column names in the form `u_MAG_AUTO`, `u_MAGERR_AUTO` etc..

-## Software needed
+# Software needed

-zCluster itself is written in pure python (2.7.x).
-It requires the following additional python modules (current versions used by the author are given in brackets, earlier and later versions also probably work):
+zCluster itself is written in pure Python (developed on Python 3.6; it may still run using Python 2.7 but this is not supported).
+It requires the following additional Python modules (current versions used by the author are given in brackets, earlier and later versions also probably work):

-* pyfits (3.4)
-* numpy (1.13.1)
+* numpy (1.13.3)
-* scipy (0.17.0)
+* scipy (0.19.1)
 * matplotlib (2.0.2)
-* astLib (0.9.2+ or git version: get it with `git clone http://git.code.sf.net/p/astlib/git astlib-git`)
+* astLib (0.10.2)
-* astropy (1.1.1)
+* astropy (3.0.5)
-* IPython (2.4.1)
+* IPython (7.2.0)

 IPython isn't really required, but is used for debugging.

-Note that astropy could be used to replace some of the other dependencies in future (e.g., pyfits).
+To run on DES photometry, there is an additional dependency:

+* easyaccess (1.4.5)

-There is also an optional dependency, if you want to run the code in parallel:
+If you want to run the code in parallel, you will also need:

 * mpi4py (2.0.0)

 Note that if you want to run the code on a cluster, the bottleneck will be fetching the photometric catalogs over the internet.
 The MPI mode is still useful though on any machine with multiple cores.

+All of the dependencies can be installed using `pip`.

-## Installation
+# Installation

 As root: